quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 The Layer0 configuration referencing the AWS DynamoDB configuration `table_name = "${aws_DynamoDB_table.guestbook.name}"`, infers an implicit dependency.
 Before Terraform creates the infrastructre, it will use this information to order the resources created and also create resources in parallel where there are no dependencies.
 In this example, the AWS DynamoDB table will be created before the Layer0 deploy.
 See [Terraform Dependencies](https://www.terraform.io/intro/getting-started/dependencies.html) for more information.

-## Part 4: Scaling a Layer0 service
+## Part 4: Scaling a Layer0 Service
 The workflow to make changes to your infrastructure generally involves updating your Terraform configuration file followed by a `terraform plan` and `terraform apply`.

 ### Update the Terraform configuration